csekar2/Kafka_StockMarketAnalysis/README.md

     - Update Kafka server configuration to use the instance's public IP for external access.
 3. Configure AWS security:
     - Modify the security group's inbound rules to allow all traffic (Anywhere-IPv4).
+4. Open two more terminal for producer and consumer.

+Basically, there must be 4 terminals (zookeeper, kafka server, Prodcuer, Consumer).

+All terminals must be connected to the ec2 instance and must be inside the kafka directory.

+Run the commands from `command.txt` to ensure the correct setup.

 ### 2. Simulating Stock Market Data
 Since real-time stock market data is not accessible, simulated data is generated using Python.